jdrudolph/goenrich/README.md

 2. Propagates GO-annotations up the graph
 3. Performs enrichment test for all categories
 4. Performs multiple testing correction
-5. Allows for export to `graphviz` for visualization
+5. Allows for export to `pandas` for processing and `graphviz` for visualization

 Supported ids: `Uniport ACC`, `Entrez GeneID`